Welcome back to the EIB Network and your host Rush Limbaugh from the Limbaugh Institute for Advanced Conservative Studies.

 Mark my words.

-You know, I talk about I'm being a mayor of Realville.
+You're going to talk about I'm being a mayor of Realville.

-Pew Research Center for the People and the Press tweeted out a little less than an hour ago, their latest poll.
+Pew Research Center for the People and the Press tweeted out a little less than an hour ago their latest poll.

 And it has to do with national security and Obama's speech.

-82% of Republicans are very concerned about the rise of Islamic extremism in the world.
+82% of Republicans are very concerned about the rise of Islamic extremism in the world, compared to 51% of Democrats.

-Obviously the 82% of Republicans.
+Obviously, the 82% of Republicans.

-I don't have the actual poll, don't know that I could even substantiate this if I did.
+And I'll furthermore, I will suggest, I don't have the actual poll, don't know that I could even substantiate this if I did.

-But I would I would bet you that this 51% of Democrats who say that they are not very concerned about the rise of Islamic extremism answered with a political context in mind that they wanted to protect Obama in their answer in this poll.
+But I would bet you that this 51% of Democrats who say that they are not very concerned about the rise of Islamic extremism answered with a political context in mind that they wanted to protect Obama in their answer in this poll.

 Because everybody knows they're being polled when they're being polled.